beeva-arturomartinez/beeva-best-practices/backend/java/README.md

 - Avoid encodings, because names encoded are unpronounceable and are usually written incorrectly.
 In Java there is no need to encode types, as is done in other languages with the Hungarian Notation (HN consists in prefixes in lowercase added to the names of the variables, and that indicate its type; the rest of the name indicates, as clearly as possible, the function that performs the variable), so we have to avoid this encoding as it makes it more difficult the readability of the code, may confuse the reader, and makes it more complicated to change the name or the type of a variable or class.

 - Use uppercase and lowercase letters to have more legible names.
 In general, we must use lowercase letters in our names, except on the first letter of the names of the classes and interfaces, which must be in uppercase.
-Each subsequent word inside the name should be capitalzied, according to the CamelCase naming convention. as well as the first letter of any word not initial (naming convention CamelCase).
+Each subsequent word inside the name should be capitalized, according to the CamelCase naming convention. as well as the first letter of any word not initial (naming convention CamelCase).
 - Use uppercase and lowercase letters to have more legible names.
 In general, we must use lowercase letters in our names, except on the first letter of the names of the classes and interfaces, which must be in uppercase.
-Each subsequent word inside the name should be capitalzied, according to the CamelCase naming convention.
+Each subsequent word inside the name should be capitalized, according to the CamelCase naming convention.

 - Use uppercase in the first letter of standard acronyms.
 The names will generally have standard abbreviations, such as SQL by Standard Query Language.
 Names such as *sqlDatabase* for an attribute or *SqlDatabase* for a class are much easier to read than *sQLDatabase* and *SQLDatabase*.